Clean Eating Homemade Cornbread Dressing

 - Finally, pour your chicken broth over the top of all of it and mix it in thoroughly with your hands, distributing the liquid throughout your dressing.

 - If you wish, season it with salt and pepper.
-Bake for about 30 minutes, until golden brown on top.
+Bake for about 30 minutes more, until golden brown on top.

 It may sound crazy, but holiday leftovers are just as much a tradition in our home as spending the holidays with our family, and putting up a Christmas tree.
 And this cornbread dressing is at the center of it.

-Check out some of our other traditional homemade treats that are just as important to the meal, like my Homemade Turkey Gravy and my Homemade Cranberry Sauce.
+Check out some of my other traditional homemade treats that are just as important to the meal, like my Homemade Turkey Gravy and my Homemade Cranberry Sauce.
 I know you’ll enjoy them!!

 © 2013 Victoria Van Ness